l7mp/stunner/README.md

 If all goes well, this should hang until `dig` times out.
 This is because the [default installation scripts block *all* communication](#access-control) from STUNner to the rest of the workload, and the default-deny ACL needs to be explicitly opened up for STUNner to be able to reach a specific service.
-To demonstrate the risk of an improperly configured STUNner gateway, we temporarily allow STUNner to access the Kube DNS service.
+To demonstrate the risk of an improperly configured STUNner gateway, we will now allow STUNner to access the Kube DNS service temporarily.

 ```console
 $ kubectl apply -f - <<EOF